Hassanulhaq52/Ride-Revo/README.md

 ## Installation

-To run Riderevo locally, follow these steps:
+To run RideRevo locally, follow these steps:

 1. **Clone the Repository**
-2. **Navigate to the Project Directory**: `cd riderevo`
+2. **Navigate to the Project Directory**: `cd RideRevo`
 3. **Install Dependencies**: `flutter pub get`
 4. **Firebase Config**
    - Create a Firebase project on the [Firebase Console]